Holcim sells stake in Thailand's Siam City Cement for $681 million

-ZURICH Switzerland's Holcim HOLN.VX said on Monday it had sold its 27.5 percent stake in Thailand's second-largest cement company Siam City Cement (SCCC.BK), in deals worth 655 million Swiss francs ($681 million).
+ZURICH Switzerland's Holcim HOLN.VX said on Monday it had sold its 27.5 percent stake in Thailand's second-largest cement company Siam City Cement (SCCC.BK), in deals worth 655 million Swiss francs (458 million pounds).

 Zurich-based Holcim, which plans to merge with France's Lafarge LAFP.PA, said 24.9 percent of Siam City Cement was acquired by an affiliate of Hong Kong-based conglomerate Jardine Matheson Holdings Ltd (JARD.SI).